whitemyer-advertising/react-pipeline-test/README.md

 * Add a Commit message in the field.
 * Click `Commit` under the Commit message field.

+> ### Tip: Make sure you run `npm run build` before each commit!
+>
+> If you don't, the source code will have your changes, but the live site will not change
+> because it wasn't built from the source.
+React apps can't be deployed as-is - they MUST
+> be built/compiled.

 ## Pushing to Git

 * In the terminal: